Review and Termination of Approval of Foster Carers

 6. Representations/Review Procedure

 Where, as a result of a review, the termination of a foster carer's approval is proposed, written notice of the proposal and the reasons must be sent to the foster carer within 7 days of the decision and he or she must be advised that if they wish to challenge the decision, they have the opportunity to make representations to the Agency Decision Maker or to request a review by an Independent Review Panel under the Independent Review Mechanism as set out in the Assessment and Approvals of Foster Carers Procedure, Representations / Independent Review Procedure.
 Notification/representations/ will need to be received by the Panel Administrator within 28 days of the date of the notice of the decision being sent to them.
 The Panel Administrator will then notify the foster carer within 7 working days of the date when the Panel will reconsider the matter.
-(See also Prepare for a review panel: adopters and foster carers).
+See also Information about the IRM for Foster Carers).

 The foster carer will not have the right to request a review by an Independent Review Panel if they are regarded as disqualified as a result of a conviction or caution for a specified offence - see Persons Disqualified from Fostering Procedure.